AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ### Collisions

-If we go way back, we added the `geometry.h` library and used `rect` for the position, height and width of the obstacles.
-We also changes the robot's position data to be based on a `rect`.
+If we go way back, we added the `geometry.h` library and used `rectangle_t` for the position, height and width of the obstacles.
+We also changes the robot's position data to be based on a `rectangle_t`.
 Fortunately for us, there's already a performant collision checking algorithm built into `geometry.h` so we don't have to think too hard about axis-aligned bounding boxes if we don't want to.

 Of course, the first thing we need to do is set the robot's rect's size.
 We never did that, since it wasn't important until now!
 Add these into the enter mode function: